James Campen begins his 14th campaign as a Packers coach and his 19th overall with the organization.

 Promoted to offensive line coach on Jan.
 15, 2007, by Head Coach Mike McCarthy, Campen moved up from his position as assistant offensive line coach in McCarthy’s first season at the helm.
 Prior to that, Campen filled the role of assistant offensive line/quality control coach for two seasons (2004-05).

-In eight of Campen’s nine seasons in his current position, the Packers have ranked in the top 10 in the league in scoring.
-Green Bay has finished in the top 10 in total offense in seven of those nine seasons, highlighted by three of the top four single-season yardage marks in franchise history.
-Campen’s players have combined for six Pro Bowl selections over the past six seasons (2010-15).
+In nine of Campen’s 10 seasons in his current position, the Packers have ranked in the top 10 in the league in scoring.
+Green Bay has finished in the top 10 in total offense in eight of those 10 seasons, highlighted by three of the top four single-season yardage marks in franchise history.
+Campen’s players have combined for six Pro Bowl selections over the past five seasons (2012-16).
 He had at least one of his linemen selected to the Pro Bowl following the 2010-12 seasons, the first time since 1967-69 that the Packers had a different lineman honored in three straight seasons.

 In 2014, Campen’s line helped the Packers lead the league in scoring (30.4 ppg) and set franchise records for first downs (356) and giveaways (13).
 Green Bay ranked No. 6 in the league in total offense (386.1 ypg) and was tied for No. 9 in sacks allowed (30).
 The Packers allowed just nine sacks in the second half of the season, the second fewest in the league by a team over its final eight games behind only Denver (eight).

 The line’s protection helped Rodgers finish in the top three in the NFL in passer rating, TD passes, TD/INT ratio and yards per attempt, the only QB in the league to do so, on his way to earning his second career Most Valuable Player award from The Associated Press.
 Lacy posted his second straight 1,000-yard rushing campaign, finishing No. 7 in the league with 1,139 yards on the season.